American Indian Graduate Center offers more than 30 scholarships and fellowships that fund undergraduate, graduate and professional degrees.

 Students must be seeking a full-time degree at a nationally or regionally accredited higher education institution in the United States.

-All applicants must be able to demonstrate financial need through submission of a Financial Needs form (FNF) (due by July 15 each year) and the Free Application for Federal Student Aid (FAFSA).
+ALL applicants must submit a Financial Needs Form (FNF) due by July 15 each year and the Free Application for Federal Student Aid (FAFSA).

 FAQs for Scholarships

 We receive a number of questions regarding eligibility for our scholarship programs.
 Please review the following information, the scholarship information pages or the online application instructions for full information about our programs.
 Due to a high volume of calls, staff may not be able to respond to your question immediately.
 In the meantime, please review the following FAQ’s, descriptions or the instructions.

 We are not able to determine eligibility without a completed application.
 We ask that you complete an application and staff will make determinations based on your responses in the application.
 We can only make eligibility determinations from completed applications.
 In many cases, it takes up to 10 business days to review a submitted application.

 We are not able to determine eligibility without a completed application.
 Do know that American Indian Graduate Center administers a number of opportunities with varying qualifications.
 Your online application could qualify you for more than one opportunity, so you are encouraged to complete an application and allow the program staff up to 10 business days to review your submission.